 Join us March 20-22, 2026

-All events located at the Choteau Pavilion (204 1st St. NE Choteau, MT) and FREE to the public unless otherwise noted.
+All events located at the Choteau Pavilion (204 1st St. NE Choteau, Montana) and FREE to the public unless otherwise noted.

 Planning to attend Wild Wings – please RSVP!
 Pre-registration (link on top right of webpage) is free and not required.
-However, the early bird gets a swag bag special for $30 that includes a tote, goose buff, 5 raffle tickets, event stickers and pin!
+However, the early bird gets a swag bag special for $35 that includes a tote, t-shirt, 5 raffle tickets, event sticker and pin!
 You can also purchase individual items via the link.
 Limited quantities may be available at event.
 Questions – please reach out via the ‘Contact’ link at the bottom of the page.
+PRE-REGISTRATION WILL BE LIVE FEBRUARY 5

 Friday March 20

 4:00-6:30PM: Meet and Greet.
-Food trucks providing dinner and beverages for purchase.
+Food trucks - El Taco Valle and Jammers BBQ - providing dinner and Choteau American Legion with beverages for purchase.
 Educational booths from Montana and nationally based wildlife conservation organizations.

 Saturday March 21

-6:30-10:30AM: Free Guided tours of Freezout Lake WMA and vicinity targeting light geese activity in the area.
+6:30-10:30AM: Free guided tours of Freezout Lake WMA and vicinity targeting light geese activity in the area.
 Meet at Choteau Pavilion parking lot for van carpool and caravan options.
+Van space is limited.
+Please sign up in person at the event registration table Friday afternoon.
+Anyone is welcome to caravan behind the vans from the pavilion.

 1:00-2:00PM: Join Rob Domenech, Executive Director of Raptor View Research Institute (RVRI), for a presentation that will include a brief history of RVRI’s long-term Golden Eagle (GOEA) research (when it started and why), blood heavy metals analysis (i.e., blood-lead levels) in GOEA sampled in west-central Montana, a summary of wing-tag encounters, and an overview of our satellite telemetry movements of GOEAs, with some standout stories of some satellite-tracked individuals.
 Rob graduated from the University of Montana in 2002 with a Wildlife Biology degree.
 He worked throughout western Montana for much of the 1990s, scouting for suitable sites to establish the first fall raptor migration ridgeline banding study in Montana.
 He founded RVRI in 2004 to continue and better facilitate his raptor research and migration studies.
 Domenech is one of the country's leading authorities on Golden Eagle and Osprey ecology.
 His work includes standardized migration counts, satellite telemetry, wing-tagging and color-banding, eco-toxicology studies, and more.
 RVRI's data have contributed to over a dozen publications in top-tier scientific journals.
 When not in the field, you can find Rob promoting awareness of raptor ecology and related conservation challenges to youth, and community groups.